stevenknox/GenericApi/README.md

     .AddGenericControllers(nameof(StoreWebApi), typeof(StoreDbContext));

-To enable dynamic API and Service generation for your Entity Framework entities ensure it inherits from the *GenericEntity* base class and has a primary key called *Id* .
+To enable dynamic API and Repository generation for your Entity Framework entities ensure it inherits from the *GenericEntity* base class and has a primary key called *Id* .
 The Id can be any primative type.

     public class Product: GenericEntity
     {